Bangalore

 Average Weft Crimp % = {(11.26 - 10) / 10} ✕ 100 % = 12.6 %

 Remarks: We should notice that the variation in crimp can give rise to faults in fabrics, ex: reduction in strength, bright picks, and diamond barring in rayon.
-We should control it because crimp is related to length; it affects the amount of cloth as well as the cost of production.
+We should control it because crimp is related to length; it affects the amount of cloth and the cost of production.